Delta Stewardship Council Executive Team

 Harriet Lai Ross (She/Her/Hers)

-Harriet is a land use and environmental planner, overseeing Delta Plan development, implementation, and policy to ensure the long-term resilience of the region.
-She is experienced in translating best available science into effective policy; working with a wide range of stakeholders to find common ground; and preparing, updating, and implementing large, multi-disciplinary plans at both local and state levels.
+Harriet is a land use and environmental planner working at the intersection of science and policy.
+She oversees Delta Adapts, the Council’s comprehensive climate change study.
+Prior to being named assistant deputy executive officer for planning & climate, Harriet served as the Council’s assistant planning director, overseeing Delta Plan development, implementation, and policy to ensure the long-term resilience of the region.
+She is experienced in translating the best available science into effective policy; working with a wide range of interests to find common ground; and preparing, updating, and implementing large, multi-disciplinary plans at both local and State levels.
 She has a Master of Arts in urban planning from the University of California, Los Angeles and both a Bachelor of Science in environmental studies and a Bachelor of Arts in geography from the University of California, Santa Barbara.
 Harriet enjoys traveling, hiking, and watching her boys’ soccer competitions.

 Deputy Executive Officer for Administration